Labour-Only Subcontractor Insurance Guide

 • Who controls the work and supplies materials

-• Whether the main contractor treats the worker like labour or like an independent business
+• Whether the worker is treated like labour or an independent business

 • Whether tools, income or personal accident exposure remain uninsured